Changissnz/jishing_luoping/README.md

 he has a lot of information on me.
 I also know many things about him.
 But we are still both struggling in some areas of life but in our own ways.
 This is a good lesson in the uselessness of knowing some things.
 Also, his troubles and my troubles are different, and we don't share them with each other.

+Jishing Luoping is like the character from the South Korean crime thriller, The Man From Nowhere.
+He is much respected and adored by people from all walks of life.